 principal.
 You see thereís a piece in The Guardian about Quentin Tarantino, which you have to read with a certain perspective.
 We get letters sent in, we try to soak up as much informed opinion as we can.

-"certain campaigners" were not particularly knowledgeable and couldnít care about it [film] and were wrong about CHILDíS PLAY 3 as was the press, the fact that all this was just a campaign of disinformation, the fact
+campaigners" were not particularly knowledgeable and couldnít care about it [film] and were wrong about CHILDíS PLAY 3 as was the press, the fact that all this was just a campaign of disinformation, the fact remains that behind

 (PL) Does the board then fear the tabloid press.
 Do you fear the hysteria they are capable of whipping up, if they say too much to the effect that the BBFC isnít doing its job properly as they see it, the board may lose itís independence?